hadarge/yoshi/docs/api/configuration.md

 }
 ```

-Disabling cssModules on a specific css file is possible by adding `.global` before file extention.
+Disabling cssModules on a specific css file is possible by adding `.global` before file extension.
 For example:

 `./Counter.global.scss` //no css modules for this file